-Muskox (ovibos moschatus), a native species, constitutes an important source of food for the Inuit communities.
-Muskoxen are currently re-colonizing their historical range, such as King Williams Island.
-At this location, sightings of muskox were rare until 1992, and soon after hunter observations have reported that they are increasing in number (Gunn et al., 1996; White, 2002).
+Muskox (Ovibos moschatus), a native species of Nunavut, constitutes an important source of food for Inuit communities in the Kitikmeot Region.
+Muskoxen are currently re-colonizing their historical range, such as King William Island.
+At this location, sightings of muskox were rare until 1992; however, hunters have reported that their numbers have been increasing in recent years (Gunn et al., 1996; White, 2002).

-While the number of muskox seems to increasing at some locations, the opposite trend is noticed in other.
-In Cambridge Bay, Kitikmeot Foods Ltd. stopped their commercial harvest in 2013 due to very few muskox within their harvesting zone (Kitikmeot Foods Ltd, 2012).
-In addition, the recent documentation of the muskox lungworm, Umingmakstrongylus pallikuukensis, in the central part of Victoria Island raised some concerns about the spread of this parasite from the mainland.
-This parasite can affect muskox survival by making them more vulnerable to other diseases, and increasing the risk of predation where the numbers of predator have been reported to increase.
-All these factors may affect the muskox population dynamics negatively and impact on management plan and decision making related to harvest levels.
+While the number of muskox appears to increasing in some locations, the opposite trend has been noted in others.
+In Cambridge Bay, Kitikmeot Foods Ltd. cancelled their commercial harvest in 2013 due to very few muskox within their harvesting zone (Kitikmeot Foods Ltd, 2012).
+In addition, recent documentation of the muskox lungworm (Umingmakstrongylus pallikuukensis) in the central part of Victoria Island raised some concerns about the spread of this parasite from the mainland.
+This parasite can affect muskox survival by making them more vulnerable to other diseases, and increases the risk of predation where an increase in the number of predators has been reported.
+All these factors may negatively affect muskox population dynamics and directly impact management planning and decision-making related to harvest levels.

 The communities of Cambridge Bay, Gjoa Haven, and Kugluktuk have maintained a current harvesting rate for the past decade.
-The Kitikmeot Regional Wildlife Board (KRWB) inquires about the current status of the West Kitikmeot management plan, new Muskox Management Units and quota allocations (KRWB, pers.
+The Kitikmeot Regional Wildlife Board (KRWB) has recently inquired about the current status of the West Kitikmeot Management Plan, new Muskox Management Units and quota allocations (KRWB, pers.
 Comm.).
-These communities need to re-evaluate their respective quotas in order to maintain a sustainable harvest.
-This task is impossible without bringing the current muskox estimate up to date in each management area.
+These communities need to reevaluate their respective quotas in order to maintain a sustainable harvest.
+This task can only be accomplished through updating the current muskox estimate in each management area.

-This study aims to provide essential inventory information to review existing management strategies and promote the conservation of the muskox herd, so future Inuit generations may continue to practice hunting techniques and harvest this resource.
-To do so, the relative muskox number, productivity of the herd and distribution will be assessed for three hunting communities of the West Kitikmeot: Kugluktuk, Gjoa Haven and Cambridge Bay.
+This study aims to provide essential inventory information required to review existing management strategies and promote the conservation of the muskox herd, so that future generations of Inuit may continue to harvest this resource.
+To do so, the relative muskox number, productivity of the herd, and distribution will be assessed for three hunting communities of the West Kitikmeot: Kugluktuk, Gjoa Haven and Cambridge Bay.

-Objectives:
+Objectives